GTK-lab/SpliCeAT/ds_detection/README.md

 # Differential splicing detection

 ## Packages required
-In brackets are versions used when run by the author.
+(In brackets are versions used when run by the author)
 - python (3.9.16)
 - R (4.2.2)
 - julia (1.7.2)